Configuration and Discovery

 Configuring the IBM: MQ Error Log Configuration Snippet

-By default, only some errors are monitored and alerted in SL1.
+By default, only some errors are monitored and alerted in Skylar One.
 The IDs of the errors supported can be found in the snippet of the "IBM: MQ Error Log Configuration" Dynamic Application.
 You can add other error messages by adding the alert ID to the ALERT_ID_LIST list in the snippet.

 To edit the snippet: